AI-Edu-ITS/its-ml-playground/section1/README.md

 There are 2 datasets used in this repository namely **World Happiness Report Dataset (for classification)** and **Shop Customer Data (for clustering)**:

 - This repository uses World Happiness Report Dataset from [Kaggle Website Classification](https://www.kaggle.com/datasets/unsdsn/world-happiness?resource=download&select=2016.csv).
 This dataset contains 13 columns to described the world happiness report based on several parameters for 157 rows.
-This columns are represented as belows:
+All columns are represented as below:
   - Country
   - Region
   - Happiness Rank